Mort Künstler: Other works

-He also painted subjects which illustrated American technological advances, such as dramatic illustrations of the Space Shuttle Columbia, for which NASA made him their official artist.
+He also painted subjects which illustrated American technological advances including dramatic illustrations of the space shuttle Columbia, for which NASA made him their official artist.
 His paintings recorded its manufacture, launching and landing.

-In 1998, his paintings were exhibited at The North Carolina Museum of Art and at other U.S. museums, including the National Civil War Museum in Harrisburg, the North Carolina Museum of History in Raleigh, and the Museum of the Confederacy in Richmond.
+In 1998, his paintings were exhibited at The North Carolina Museum of Art and at other U.S. museums, including the National Civil War Museum in Harrisburg, Pennsylvania; the North Carolina Museum of History in Raleigh, and the Museum of the Confederacy in Richmond.
 Among the eight books featuring his work, is the 1986 coffee-table book The American Spirit: The Paintings of Mort Künstler, which contains nearly 200 images and commentary written by historian Henry Steele Commager.
 An updated edition of The American Spirit was published in 1994.